Service Charge Policy

 4.3 Where any apportionment of costs is undefined by the lease or by the tenancy agreement, the Trust will calculate the share to be paid based on reasonable assumptions.
 The exact benefit that each individual property derives from a global grounds maintenance contract, for example, is impossible to calculate and approximations have to be made.

-4.5 In accordance with tenancy agreements, leases and legislation the Trust will issue a service charge statement in sufficient time for it to be received by service charge payers no later than the end of September following the end of the financial year.
+4.5 In accordance with its tenancy agreements and leases the Trust will issue a service charge statement in sufficient time for it to be received by service charge payers no later than the end of September following the end of the financial year.
 This will show actual costs incurred by the property and, prior to issue, the service charge statement will be independently audited.

 4.6 In line with legislation and upon request, tenants and leaseholders will be entitled to see supporting evidence of the information contained in their service charge statement.
-This entitlement lasts for a period of six months from statement issue, or at the Trust’s discretion after that.
-The Trust may deny this request if it considers the request to be frivolous or vexatious, or if it considers sufficient information has already been provided.
+This request must be made within six months from the date that the statement was issued.
+After that time, it is a matter for the Trust’s discretion.
+The Trust may deny this request after the expiry of the six month period if it considers the request to be frivolous or vexatious, or if it considers sufficient information has already been provided.

 4.7 Credits or debits arising from the statement (i.e. the difference between the estimate and the statement for the same year) will, although due, be by default carried over to the financial year following the statement issue.
-If, after taking into account the current year, there is still a credit, then the leaseholder or tenant will be offered a refund.
+If, after taking into account the current year’s estimated charges raised, there is still a credit, then the leaseholder or tenant will be offered a refund.

-4.8 In accordance with legislation the Trust considers the charge to belong to the property or lease, not to the tenant or leaseholder.
-Accordingly, credits or debits arising from the service charge statement will be issued to whoever holds the tenancy or the lease at the time the payment is due.
+4.8 In accordance with legislation the Trust considers the charge to belong to the property, not to the tenant or leaseholder.
+Credits or debits arising from the service charge statement will be issued in accordance with the respective tenancy agreement or lease.

 4.9 For tenants the Trust may, after consultation, introduce, modify or withdraw services and adjust the service charge accordingly.